block-core/ariton-website/README.md

-# Ariton - Join the new economy of the future.
+# Ariton - The SuperApp for Communities

+Discover, create, and join communities that match your interests and passions.

+Ariton is a (future) superapp that lets you create and join communities of any kind, based on your hobbies, ideas, philosophy, faith or anything else.

+Built on free and open standards, Ariton gives you the power and ownership of your own identities and data.

+Ariton brings your real life communities into the digital world, by giving you access to a rich set of features that covers the needs to run complete communities.

+Ariton is not just another app that collects your data, but a tool to help grow your communities and adopt decentralized technologies that empowers the community, and its users.

+## Economy of Communities

 Ariton is a re-envisioning of the economy for human societies that builds on a new foundation of modern solutions that helps elevate the participants into a better tomorrow.

 While Bitcoin gave us sound money, a human society needs so much more.
-Ariton is a (planned) superapp that integrates the latest in decentralized technologies and protocols, allowing anyone to launch their own communities, privately or publicly.
+Ariton is a (future) superapp that integrates the latest in decentralized technologies and protocols, allowing anyone to launch their own communities, privately or publicly.

 These communities will bring together people, allowing a more free expression and digital lifestyle that is traditionally prohibited on the Internet today.